iivanoo/covid-apps-observer/data/data_au/reports/resources/au.gov.act.health.checkin___1.3.2/report.md

 </p>

 > Not enough businesses on it.
 Many still using pen and paper.<br> :date: __2020-10-17 05:00:51__

-> Becoming more useful as more businesses sign up.
-(Didn't work at the Museum of Australia a few weeks ago.
-Had to scan the code and sign in the old way.
-Where is it supposed to operate?)<br> :date: __2020-10-12 12:04:28__

 > Samsung GS7 will not scan QR code.
 App has camera permission enabled.
 Phone will scan QR codes, but not in this app.
 Fixed!
 Thanks!
 App now returns "Not a check in CBR code" on invalid QR scans<br> :date: __2020-10-02 04:18:26__